 - Serve with cinnamon pecan almond butter or nut/seed butter of choice, grain-free granola (optional), additional maple syrup, and/or thinly sliced apple!

-Though I have not tried it, I imagine that you can make this recipe vegan by using 1 flax egg (1 tbsp of ground flax mixed with 2.5 tbsp of water) in place of the egg.
+Though I have not tried it, I imagine that you can make this recipe vegan by using 1 flax egg (1 tablespoon of ground flax mixed with 2.5 tablespoon of water) in place of the egg.

 Recipe adapted from Fit Mitten Kitchen.